 Alberto Álvarez-Calero has conducted orchestras like Chamber Orchestra of Maggio Musicale Fiorentino, Württembergische Philharmonie Reutlingen, Russian Federal Orchestra, Orquesta Joven de Andalucía (OJA), Joven Orquesta Nacional

 de España (JONDE), Orquesta Sinfónica Ciutat d'Elx, Orquesta de

 Cámara "Manuel de Falla", Orquesta de Cámara "Andrés

-Álvarez Calero is also the founder of the "Maese Rodrigo" Choir (2006-2019), with which he won a First Prize in the 10th International Competition "Venezia in musica" (2012).
+He is also founder of the "Maese Rodrigo" Choir (2006-2019), with which he won a First Prize in the 10th International Competition "Venezia in musica" (2012).

 After studying first guitar until obtaining the professional title, later he reaches the title of Direction of Choir at the Seville Superior Conservatory of Music "Manuel Castillo".
 He trained conducting with Juan Luis Pérez, György Ráth, Michail Jurowsky, Bruno Aprea, Vakhtang Jordania, Pedro Halffter, Maximiliano Zumalave, Manuel Hernández Silva, or Enrique García Asensio.